viveksh991/innovationM_Project/README.md

-# Ror Running the framework --
+# For Running the Framework --

 - Clone the project
 - Need python3